-In order to understand what UI /UX design are, we need to understand what web design is.
+In order to understand what UI /UX design is, we need to understand what web design is.
 The easiest way to explain web design is that it shows how websites are designed and then displayed on the internet.
 It concentrates more on the user experience aspects of website development than software development.
 In previous years, web design leaned more towards creating websites compatible with desktop browsers.
 However, in the last 2 decades, it’s become more focused on designing for mobile and tablet browsers.

-Now, UI/ UX design are two sides of the coin that is web design.
+Now, UI/ UX design is two sides of the coin that is web design.
 While they each have their own distinct definitions and purposes, you can’t have one without the other.
 So, let’s keep going and learn what both of these are along with the major differences between them.

 What is UI Design?

 UI stands for User Interface which is what users actually interact with.
 Take the example of a website that you either view on a desktop browser or a mobile one.
 The UI design process will show you buttons, text, visuals, slider sections, widgets, and other interactive elements.
 UI designers must ensure that they design each of these elements carefully to allow the target user group to have an effortless and positive experience.